 After graduating from law school, Ken moved to Fort Lauderdale, Florida.
 He was admitted to the Florida Bar in April of 1972.
 He was admitted to practice before the United States District Court, Southern District of Florida in

 Ken’s community activities have included Tamarac and Coral Springs Little League Baseball, where Ken coached his three sons for many years, and served on the board.
 He is a member of the board of the McJunkin Family Charitable Foundation, a member of the board of the Community Foundation of Broward County, and has been a participant in the Broward County Guardian Ad Litem program.

-Ken’s main practice areas are Wills and Trusts, Estate Planning, Probate and Trust Administration, and Real Estate Law.
+Ken’s main practice areas were Wills and Trusts, Estate Planning, Probate and Trust Administration, and Real Estate Law.

-Ken is also an avid fisherman, dog lover (especially rescue dogs), and all around sports fan.
-He is a voracious reader and loves to travel with his wife Debbie, who works as a legal assistant in the law firm.
+Ken, also having retired, is an avid fisherman, dog lover (especially rescue dogs), and all around sports fan.
+He is a voracious reader and loves to travel with his wife Debbie, who worked as a legal assistant in the law firm.
 He is very proud of the success of his children and values most the time he spends with his family.

 He proudly served in the United States Navy, on both active duty and reserves, where he obtained the rank of Aviation Boatswain’s Mate Handler, Second Class, ABH2 (AW).
 He was ranked first in his Airman apprenticeship class.
 He also obtained his Air Warfare Specialist designation as a Third Class Petty Officer while on deployment to the Persian Gulf in 1988.

-Mike is married to Cheryl DeJean-Ingino, who also happens to be his legal assistant.
+Mike is married to Cheryl DeJean-Ingino, who has been instrumental to the firm’s success having worked at the firm for more than twenty years in various roles from legal assistant to office manager.
 He enjoys his family, which includes two exceptional boys, Cary and Blake.